keyiwan/KeyiWan/README.md

 ### Hi there 👋

+Disclaimer: I am very new to Github yet ready to *explore*!

 - 🔭 I’m currently working on finding my passion and searching a job.
 - 🌱 I’m currently learning R, Economics, Finance, SQL.